frankie-baron/Resume/Details/Education.md

 ## Silesian University of Technology, Poland
 ### Interdisciplinary studies:
-- Automatic Control and Robotics
-- Electronics and Telecommunication
+- Informatics, Automatic Control and Robotics, Electronics and Telecommunication
-- Informatics

 **Title:** Bachelor of Science
 **Year:** 2016-2020